JanHerca/urantiapedia/input/markdown/en/Innerface/Vol10/Innerface_vol10_4.md

 Greater love can no one have than this--that they would be willing to lay down their life for their friends.
 And Jesus had such love that he was willing to lay down his life even for his enemies.

-"Your mission to the world"
+“Your mission to the world”

 'Your mission to the world is founded on the fact that I lived a God-revealing life among you, and on the truth that you and all others are the children of God.
 And your mission shall consist in the life that you will live--the actual living experience of loving and serving others, even your enemies, just as I have loved and served you.'